HaydenMM/bird-mini-drilldown/README.md

 - BIRD-mini

-## Benchmarking LLM Hallucinations in Text-to-SQL through Progressive Query Path Analysis
+## LLM Hallucinations in Text-to-SQL through Progressive Query Path Analysis

 - A paper that presents a novel methodology for identifying and characterizing hallucinations in Large Language Models (LLMs) performing text-to-SQL tasks by leveraging progressive query decomposition.